vuthanhtung2412/nvim-config/learning/learning_notes.md

 leader + ghb : git blame line
 v : to quit and enter visual mode leader + wm : to maximize (temporally full screen a window)
+:TSInstallInfo : to list all supported language by TreeSitter

 ## What to learn